HudsonHuang/tensorflow-template/README.md

 只需运行bash all_default.sh即可

 - To write a new model:
-  - Download dataset with dataset_downloader.py
+  - Prepare dataset(download,extract,and simply pre-processing) with dataset_prepare.py
   - Define network in ./models
   - Define modules in ./module
   - Define params in hprams.py